tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/快速入门/负载均衡快速入门_intl_en.md

 After a successful purchase, the system will automatically assign a VIP to the CLB instance.
 The VIP will be used as the IP address to provide services to clients.
 1. Log in to the Tencent Cloud console and go to the [CLB purchase page](https://buy.cloud.tencent.com/lb).
 2. First, select the same region as your CVM instance.
 Next, select **Cloud Load Balancer** as the instance type, **Public Network** as the network type.
 For more attribute details, please see [Product Attribute Selection](https://intl.cloud.tencent.com/document/product/214/13629).
->?Currently, the static single-line IP is supported only in Hangzhou, Jinan, Fuzhou, Wuhan, Changsha, and Shijiazhuang.
+>?Currently, the static single-line IP is supported only in Guangzhou, Shanghai, Nanjing, Jinan, Hangzhou, Fuzhou, Beijing, Shijiazhuang, Wuhan, Changsha, Chengdu, and Chongqing.
 For its support in other districts, please see the console.
 The feature is currently in beta, if you want to try it out, please submit an application.
 Once you are accepted, you can select an ISP (China Mobile, China Unicom, or China Telecom) on the purchase page.
 >
 ![](https://main.qcloudimg.com/raw/235e67c8fbe5878a15163e13d0c2a9b6.png)
 3. Click **Buy Now** to make a payment.